Copyright © 2016

 Thomas could see the look in the young Officers face.
 Fifty guineas was a lot of money for any man let alone a young Officer.
 Thomas hoped the man could pay.
-Thomas stood up and looked down the table at Mister Sharpe to let him know he was ready to leave.
+Thomas stood up and looked down the table at Mister Grey to let him know he was ready to leave.
 He wanted the time to get his boys ready for the morning.

 "Well that went well.
 I was worried you would want to spit him on one of your knives."

-"I had no intention of doing that Mister Sharpe but I think a good gavotte for the boys in the morning will do just fine."
+"I had no intention of doing that Mister Grey but I think a good gavotte for the boys in the morning will do just fine."
 Thomas could not help the giggle that came from his lips.

 "Yes that was an evil little plan you set up.
 You better make it a good one, I have ten guineas on you with four other Officers and I don't have that much dosh in my purse.
 Do you have the fifty just in case?"